Form 8.3 - Maitland Institutional Services Limited: Re VP plc

 DJ Form 8.3 - Maitland Institutional Services Limited: Re VP plc

-Maitland Institutional Services Limited (MISL) Form 8.3 - Maitland Institutional Services Limited: Re VP plc 12-May-2022 / 10:48 GMT/BST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
+Maitland Institutional Services Limited (MISL) Form 8.3 - Maitland Institutional Services Limited: Re VP plc 16-May-2022 / 14:20 GMT/BST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
 The issuer is solely responsible for the content of this announcement.

 -----------------------------------------------------------------------------------------------------------------------